SanderMertens/flecs/docs/Queries.md

 Inheritance relationships can, but are not required to mirror inheritance of the types used as long as it does not impact the layout of the type.
 Component inheritance is most often used with tags.

 The following sections show how to use component inheritance in the different language bindings.
-The code examples use rules, which is the only kind of query for which component inheritance is currently supported.

 <div class="flecs-snippet-tabs">
 <ul>
 <li><b class="tab-title">C</b>

-The following example shows a rule that uses component inheritance to match entities:
+The following example shows a query that uses component inheritance to match entities:

 ```c
 ecs_entity_t Unit = ecs_new(world);